Here are the simplest, quickest and healthiest homemade dog treats on the planet. May this change your entire view of dog snacks forever.

 Put in oven and bake at 300 degrees for about 30 minutes.
 Cool, put in container and store in the refrigerator.

 Use within 7 days.
 You can also freeze a portion for later, serve as an occasional meal replacement or boost the nutritional value of your kibble by adding it often.

 Let me count the ways these are the best dog snacks in the world:

 In fact the only way to improve it is to serve it raw.

 I am a raw feeder and these are frequent ingredients in my Lulu's food.
 The fun part for me is when the kids come by and want to give her a treat, they just open the fridge and scan for a raw tidbit.

 Having a container of hearts & gizzards works perfectly.

 Instant, healthy treat!

-I'm in the process of moving and found an empty spot with good lighting for the photo.
+In the process of moving I found an empty spot with good lighting for the photo.
 I set it up and went to get the camera.

 This is what I saw on my return.
 I'm so darn proud of Lulu.
 She could have eaten the whole thing in the blink of an eye.
 I forget to appreciate her wonderful manners all too often.